 It was only later, when I learnt to run influencer campaigns the right way did I realize that we’d measured the performance all wrong in my first attempt (in all fairness, I had no idea).

 The big challenge with influencer campaigns is that they aren’t your directly attributable campaigns that you’d have from your other sources.
 Some of your users coming from influencer campaigns click on links, sure – but most of them will watch the video, and search for your app separately, and then install, thus showing up as ‘organic’.

-After my first attempt, I learnt that just because these campaigns aren’t directly attributable, that didn’t mean we could do nothing about it.
-I learnt that we could absolutely make intelligent assumptions to arrive at a very good estimate of influencers’ performance.
+After my first attempt, I learned that just because these campaigns aren’t directly attributable, didn’t mean we could do nothing about it.
+I learned that we could absolutely make intelligent assumptions to arrive at a very good estimate of influencers’ performance.

 Here is the approach I learnt and put to use, and you can use too.